THE TOMB OF BLANCHE MORTIMER, LADY GRANDISON. ST BARTHOLOMEW CHURCH MUCH MARCLE

 IMG_3644.JPG

-And so we leave Blanche and her little dog – serene and lovely – truly St Bartholomew’s very own sleeping beauty.
+And so we leave Blanche, serene and lovely, with her little dog nestling in the folds of her gown for perpetuity – St Bartholomew’s very own Sleeping Beauty.

 If you enjoyed this post you might also like THE MEDIEVAL DOGGIE AND EVERYTHING YOU EVER WANTED TO KNOW ABOUT THEM

-One thought on “THE TOMB OF BLANCHE MORTIMER, LADY GRANDISON
+2 thoughts on “THE TOMB OF BLANCHE MORTIMER, LADY GRANDISON.
+ST BARTHOLOMEW CHURCH MUCH MARCLE